bitpesa/api-documentation/transaction-flow.md

 ## Funding transactions

 By default when creating a transaction we will collect the money from the sender.
-For more information on how to handle payins please visit the [API reference documentation](https://api.bitpesa.co/documentation#fetching-possible-payin-methods
+For more information on how to handle some collections please visit [Collections](additional-features.md#collections-from-senders).
+You can also check the [API reference documentation](https://api.bitpesa.co/documentation#fetching-possible-payin-methods
 )

 However if your site already does collection on the sender's behalf then please contact us, and we can set up an internal account with us.